menu icon

 Step-by-step recipe instructions

-2. Pour in the stock, cover and bring to the boil then lower the heat to a simmer and cook for 4-5 minutes (or until the vegetables are tender but be careful not to overcook them).
+2. Cook soup: Cover and bring the soup to the boil (over a high heat) then lower the heat to a simmer and cook for 5-10 minutes or until the vegetables are tender (be careful not to overcook them).

 Serving suggestions